 Melbourne hop on hop off bus tour with City Sightseeing Melbourne

 Sightseeing in Melbourne is a breeze on the Victorian capital’s iconic double-decker hop on hop off buses.
 Choose from two routes – the City Tour and the St Kilda Tour, both with recorded commentary.
-Purchase a 24 or 48-hour pass, which include unlimited opportunities to hop on and off.
+Purchase a 24 or 48-hour pass, which include unlimited opportunities to hop on and off at designated stops.
 Duration: 24/48 hours

 Hop on hop off bus tours are a great way to get your bearings in a new city and plan what you want to explore further.